 (1) the course instructor, Dr. Valeria Vegh Weis email@example.com

-(2) and the International Office at the Law Department which is going to delete this course on Campus Management.
+(2) and the International Office at the Law Department which is going to delete this course from your Campus Management account.

 Type of Exam